mj0lken/HIP/0028-regional-reward-adjustments.md

 Anyone hosting a Helium gateway/miner will be affected by this change.

+Anyone who wants wide coverage of the Helium LoRaWAN network will be affected by this change.

 Feedback and discussion on this change will be solicited & heard through the existing HIP discussion channel(s) (primarily Discord, in the respective channel), and as usual through any git repo commentary.